yuk1c/antiddos/README.md

 * python3 (for lolcat)

-* pip (to install lolcat)
+* pip3 (to install lolcat)

 ### ❓️ Want to drop all ICMP?
 ```
-sudo bash drop-icmp
+cd ~/antiddos; sudo bash drop-icmp
 ```

-I recommend you use drop-icmp script only if u under ICMP attack, or u want to make your server invisible for ICMP.
+I recommend you use drop-icmp script only if you under ICMP attack.
+Dont use it without reason.

 ### 🔄 You can update this script, using:
 ```